Common People

 The song is a critique of the wealthy wanting to be "like common people" – ascribing glamour to poverty.
 This phenomenon is referred to as slumming or "class tourism".
 The song was written by the band members Jarvis Cocker, Nick Banks, Candida Doyle, Steve Mackey and Russell Senior.
 Cocker had conceived the song after meeting a Greek art student while studying at the Central Saint Martins College of Art and Design in London (the college and the student feature in the lyrics).
 He came up with the tune on a Casiotone keyboard he had bought in a music store in Notting Hill, west London.

-Justin Myers of the Official Charts Company wrote the song "was typical Pulp – a biting satire of posh people 'roughing it' and acting like tourists by hanging with the "common people".
-Jarvis delivered his scathing putdown with glee, in an iconic music video featuring actress Sadie Frost as the posh woman on the receiving end of Jarvis' acid tongue."
+Justin Myers of the Official Charts Company wrote the song "was typical Pulp – a biting satire of posh people 'roughing it' and acting like tourists by hanging with the 'common people'.
+Jarvis delivered his scathing putdown with glee, in an iconic music video, directed by Pedro Romhanyi, featuring actress Sadie Frost as the posh woman on the receiving end of Jarvis' acid tongue."
 Pulp first performed the song in public during the band's set at the Reading Festival in August 1994.
 A year later, they performed it at Glastonbury Festival as the headline act.
 The song has since been covered by various artists.
 In 2004, a Ben Folds-produced cover version by William Shatner brought "Common People" to new audiences outside Europe.